licton/lovelicton/content/tis_the_season_2018_success.md

 *Finally, we ended the night with a beautifully lit Licton Springs Park.*

-Hope you a have a great holiday season!
+Hope you have a great holiday season!